leberhartphillips/Ceuta_OPEN/README.md

   Columns are defined as:

-  1.	`species`: species of plover (all snowy plover in this case)
+  1.	`species`: species of plover (all snowy plover ‘SNPL’ in this case)
   2.	`population`: population at which resighting was made (all Ceuta in this case)
   3.	`year`: year during which resighting was made
   4.	`site`: site at which resighting was made
   5.	`easting`: UTM easting of observer's location while resighting
   6.	`northing`: UTM northing of observer's location while resighting
   7.	`utm`: UTM zone of observer's location while resighting
-  8.	`date`: date resighting was made (%Y-%m-%d POSIX format, e.g., 2008-05-14)
+  8.	`date`: date resighting was made (stored in the internal `Date` format of R and represents the number of days since January 1, 1970, the ‘Unix epoch’.
+Converted easily in R using ‘as.Date(x, origin = “1970-01-01”)’)
   9.	`time`: time resighting was made (24h format, e.g., 1633)
   10.	`distance`: estimated distance in meters between resighted bird and observer
   11.	`degree`: estimated bearing of resighted bird relative to the observer (i.e., the number of degrees in the angle measured in a clockwise direction from the north line to the line joining the observer to the brood)
   12.	`code`: color-ring combination of the resighted individual.
 The scheme can be noted as XX.XX|XX.XX where X indicates a color (or metal) ring, the full stop marks the position of 'knee-joint' and the pipe divides the left and right leg.
 Thus the readout is "left above . left below | right above . right below".
 See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details.
-  13.	`sex`: sex of the resighted individual
+  13.	`sex`: sex of individual determined in the field based on ornamentation and other clues (e.g., capture history, parental care, etc.), where F = female, M = males, and J = unknown sexed juvenile
   14.	`census`: indication if the resighting was conducted as part of a census count (1) or not (0)
   15.	`observer`: initials of observer making resighting
   16.	`comments`: miscellaneous comments pertinent to the resighting